-- > The saw is inspected to ensure it is standard.
-In particular no parts may be removed, screws holding the bars in place may not be shortened, the threads must be standard. - The judge sets the chain so that there is no gap between the links and the bar. - > The nuts are then tightened with a dynamometric wrench at a torque of 2 kg (20 Nm) - The bar is labelled so that it can be checked after the performance to ensure it has been turned correctly. - The individual tools are on the table. - The saw is assigned to the corresponding group. - The contestant's hands are checked for injuries.
-Any existing injuries are marked. - > The shortest tooth length is checked on both chains (at least 3 mm).
+- The saw is inspected to ensure it is standard.
+In particular no parts may be removed, screws holding the bars in place may not be shortened, the threads must be standard. - > The chain is tensioned by the participant so that there is no more light between the connecting links and the rail. - Each nut is then tightened by the referee using a dynamometric wrench with a force of two kilograms (20 Nm). - The bar is labelled so that it can be checked after the performance to ensure it has been turned correctly. - The individual tools are on the table. - > The saw is assigned to the corresponding group. - The contestant's hands are checked for injuries.
+Any existing injuries are marked. - The shortest tooth length is checked on both chains (at least 3 mm).